-As fruit tree growers we offer a wide selection of apple trees for sale including many traditional varieties that have been with us for many years aswell as some modern varieties developed in the UK and on the continent that taste great and have good disease resistance.
+As fruit tree growers we offer a wide selection of dessert apple trees for sale including many traditional varieties that have been with us for many years as well as some modern varieties developed in the UK and on the continent that taste great and have good disease resistance.
 Trees are available as barerooted one year ‘maiden’ trees.

 Apples ripen through the autumn.
 You may wish to choose a selection of trees and spread the picking time.
 These details are provided for each variety.
 For a helpful overall guide click here.
 You can also see a summary on the ‘Picking & Storage’ advice page.